jilouc/js-numberformatter/README.md

 * **grouping separator**: symbol between logical groups in the number (e.g. `,` in the USA, but ` ` in France)
 * **grouping size**: size of these logical groups.
 Usually 3, but certain locales define a…
 * **secondary grouping size**: in some locales, the grouping size for larger numbers may be different.
 For a secondary grouping size of 2 and a grouping size of 3, `123456789` would be formatted as `12,34,56,789` for example.
 * **script**: not every locale is using a Latin script.
-In Egypt, `123,456` is written `١٢٣٬٤٥٦` for example.
+In Egypt, `123,456` is written `١٢٣٬٤٥٦`.

 The currency symbol also depends on the locale: the symbol used in the country where the currency is in use (local symbol) is usually different from the one in usage in different countries.
-For exemple, the US dollar symbol is `$` in the USA, but `$US` in France.
+For example, the US dollar symbol is `$` in the USA, but `$US` in France.

 ## Basic usage